-There is no recognised gender predilection.
+There is no recognized gender predilection.
 The highest incidence occurs in individuals of African descent, followed by eastern Mediterranean and Middle Eastern populations.
 Malaria is the strongest known selective pressure on the human genome.
-The sickle cell mutation is prevalent in part as it confers a human genetic resistance to malaria as the abnormal hemoglobin has a higher turnover and increased phagocytosis while sickled red cells have reduced cell-cell cytoadherence preventing the parasite from multiplying during the erythrocytic phase of its life cycle.
+The sickle cell mutation is prevalent in part as it confers a human genetic resistance to malaria as the abnormal hemoglobin has higher turnover and increased phagocytosis while sickled red cells have reduced cell-cell cytoadherence preventing the parasite from multiplying during the erythrocytic phase of its life cycle.
 It is estimated that approximately 8% of the African population is homozygous for sickle cell (where malaria is most prevalent).

 Clinical findings are wide and include 1,6: